 The information in this section pertains to funding opportunities available to graduate students and postdoctorals.
 If you are looking for scholarships based on financial need, please consult the McGill Student Aid website.

-Generally, funding sources fall into two groups: external and internal.
+Funding sources fall into two groups: internal and external.

 "Internal" funding refers to financial support distributed by the University.
-In many cases, you are automatically considered for, and offered, internal funding, but some academic units have opportunities for which an application needs to be submitted.
+In many cases, students are automatically considered for, and offered, internal funding.
+However, some academic units have opportunities for which an application is required.
 A comprehensive list of internal fellowships and awards can be found in the Graduate Fellowships and Awards Calendar.
-Other sources of internal funding include stipends from McGill faculty members’ research grants or research, contracts, teaching assistantships and research assistantships.
+Other sources of internal funding include stipends from McGill faculty members’ research grants, contracts, teaching assistantships and/or research assistantships.

-As internal funding is handled on a unit by unit basis, students and postdocs should consult with their academic units to find out what opportunities are available to them.
-For more information, please see the internal funding page.
+Internal funding is allocated on a per unit basis.
+Students and postdocs should consult with their respective academic units to find out what opportunities are available to them.

 Each external competition varies as to where, when and how you submit your application.
 For a full listing of external awards for which you may be eligible, please refer to Student funding opportunities or Postdoctoral funding opportunities, depending on your status.